mad4j/puzzles/Hungry-Frog.md

 The Hungry Frog puzzle is a problem like the Knight Tour with the following rules:
 * Frog needs to jump on each chercker board square one (and one only) time
 * Chercker board size is 10x10 squares
-* Frog may start from any square
+* Frog starts from any square
 * Frog jumps 3 squares horizontally and vertically
 * Frog jumps 2 squares diagonally